 Because of the extremely competitive rental market, there are a lot of scammers and on Facebook.”

 At HousingAnywhere we have scam-detection technology built upon machine learning, which prevents scam listings from appearing on the website in the first place.
 Furthermore, we keep your money safe until 48 hours after you've moved in, to give you the chance to scope out the place.
 In case the place doesn’t match what was advertised (such as a single, instead of a double bed), we'll give you your money back and help you find another place.
 Facebook simply doesn't offer this level of security.
 In addition to this, HousingAnywhere makes your search easier by notifying you when a suitable property is listed, so you can immediately jump on it.
 And by jumping on it, we mean you can talk directly to the property owner.

 When renting an apartment in Germany, there are a number of documents that you need to have ready to go.
 Not all landlords will require every document, but making sure you’re prepared will save you time and make your search for your new home that much easier.

 Once you sign your rental agreement, you’ll be required to register your new address with the Bürgeramt (registration office).
 If you plan to stay for over three months, which is typical if you’re studying or working in Germany, then you’ll need to register (Anmeldung).
 Registration is also necessary if you plan to sign any other contracts, such as opening a bank account to pay the rent to your German landlord.

 Once you're on the hunt, it will help you to know some of the German words you might run into while looking for a home and that might boost your knowledge surrounding tenant rights in Germany.
-So, as a finishing touch, we’ll help you set up with a little German rental vocabulary. :
+So, as a finishing touch, we’ll help you set up with a little German rental vocabulary: